dxdc/homebridge-blinds/README.md

 ---

 These can be set to `true` or `false`, but the default is `false`.

+- `unique_serial` will use a uuid-based serial/model number instead of the default `BlindsHTTPAccessory`.
+This should only be required for specific external integrations (such as Eve) that may have problems with identical serial numbers for multiple devices.

 - `use_same_url_for_stop` will send the previously sent url (either, `up_url` or `down_url`) again.
 This is for specific blind types that don't use a standard stop URL.